korylprince/dovecot-checkpassword-ldap/README.md

 #Usage#

+Uses redis as a cache in front of ldap.
+Make sure to have python-ldap and redis-py installed.

 I used this with Active Directory.
 There's probably things you'd need to change to make it work with something else.
 Put checkpassword and settings.py somewhere in the same directory then put something like

     passdb {